romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 In this model, the nature and location of the crust-mantle transition remains unclear.
 Two main alternatives can be envisaged:

-- According to [Moreno _et al._, (2001)](https://doi.org/10.1144/jgs.158.4.601), it is located at the base of the layered pyroxenite-dunite-chromitite association (_i.e._ bottom of the *Herbeira* cliffs), which is assumed to be in tectonic contact against the E (harzburgitic) part of the Herbeira massif.
+- According to [Moreno _et al._, (2001)](https://doi.org/10.1144/jgs.158.4.601), it is located at the base of the layered pyroxenite-dunite-chromitite association where it overlies harzburgites at the bottom of the *Herbeira* cliffs.
+The pyroxenite-dunite-chromitite association is thought to preserve a lower crustal magmatic stratigraphy (notably based on PGE concentrations; see (**Section 3.2**) and to be in tectonic contact against the E part (mostly harzburgites) of the Herbeira massif.
+This interpretation is conditioned to the questionable tectonic significance of the Trans-Herbeira Fault (THF), as discussed in detail in **Stop 1.7**.

-- According to Brown _et al._, (2009) and Llana-Fúnez _et al._, Brown _et al._, (2012), it is represented by the E contacts of the ultramafic massifs and the granulites.
+- According to Brown _et al._, (2009) and Llana-Fúnez & Brown _et al._, (2012), the petrologic Moho is represented by the E contacts of the ultramafic massifs and the granulites.
+This interpretation is consistent with the formation of the layered pyroxenite-dunite-chromitite association within the mantle (Girardeau _et al._, 1989, Gravestock 1992, [Tilhac _et al._, 2016](https://doi.org/10.1093/petrology/egw064)).

-The former interpretation is conditioned to the questionable tectonic significance of the Trans-Herbeira Fault (THF), as discussed in detail in **Stop 1.7**.
-In contrast, the latter alternative is consistent with the formation of the layered pyroxenite-dunite-chromitite association within the mantle (Girardeau _et al._, 1989, Gravestock 1992, [Tilhac _et al._, 2016](https://doi.org/10.1093/petrology/egw064)).
+On geophysical grounds, Brown _et al._, (2009) and Llana-Fúnez & Brown _et al._, (2012) considered the whole Upper Tectonic Unit as analogue to a sub-continental mantle-crust transition, where the seismic Moho (_i.e._ strong P-wave reflector at around 8 km/s) corresponds to the contact between the eclogites and the quartzo-feldspathic gneisses.
+Note that, among the ultramafics, only the pyroxenites yielded mantle-like P-wave velocities whereas they do not reach the 8 km/s threshold in the serpentinized peridotites (Brown _et al._, 2009).
+Llana-Fúnez & Brown _et al._, (2012) also showed that the breakdown of Cpx to Plg strongly lowers seismic velocities in both the granulites and eclogites.
+This effect smoothes out the seimic discontinuity at the eclogite-gneiss contact (seismic Moho) but enhances the reflectivity of the ultramafic-granulite contact (petrological Moho)

-Regionally, such a magmatic history fits with the activity of Cambro-Ordovician (at _ca._ 500 Ma) to Neoproterozoic arc (**Fig_geodynamics**), potentially corresponding to the incipient stage of a Cadomian arc built on a rifted margin of Gondwana ([Tilhac _et al._, 2017](https://doi.org/10.1016/j.epsl.2017.07.017)), as previously invoked in NW (Andonaegui _et al._, 2016) and SW Iberia (_e.g._, Rojo-Pérez _et al._, 2024, Novo-Fernandez _et al._, 2024).
+Regionally, the magmatic history depicted above fits with the activity of Cambro-Ordovician (at _ca._ 500 Ma) to Neoproterozoic arc (**Fig_geodynamics**), potentially corresponding to the incipient stage of a Cadomian arc built on a rifted margin of Gondwana ([Tilhac _et al._, 2017](https://doi.org/10.1016/j.epsl.2017.07.017)), as previously invoked in NW (Andonaegui _et al._, 2016) and SW Iberia (_e.g._, Rojo-Pérez _et al._, 2024, Novo-Fernandez _et al._, 2024).
 Arc magmatism on the Gondwanan margin facing the Tornquist (or possibly the Iapetus) Ocean is further supported by detrital zircons derived from the West African which yielded prominent age peaks at around 2.1 and 2.7 Ga (Santos Zalduegui _et al._, 1995, Albert _et al._, 2015, Roper 2016).
 In the Iberian Autochthon, thick sedimentary sequences due to high rates of subsidence and the voluminous volcanics of the *Ollo de Sapo* formation record early-Ordovician extension interpreted as continental rifting during the separation of the arc from the Gondwanan margin (Martinez Catalan _et al._, 2019, and references therein).

 <img src="cabo-ortegal/fieldguide_figures/geodynamics.png"
 style="max-width: 100%; max-height: 1000px; height: auto;"/>